 Ministry Space Request Form

-Please refer to the pdf linked below for our rental policy.
+Please refer to the pdf linked below for our space usage policy.

 Our upcoming schedule is as follows.
-Meetings are held in the sanctuary, at approximately 11:15am (after a shorted 10am service and five-minute break.)
-Childcare is provided, but parents/guardians must RSVP for it at least one week in advance: email@example.com.
+Unless otherwise publicized, meetings are held at approximately 11:15am (after a shorted 10am service and five-minute break.)
+Unless otherwise publicized, childcare is provided, but parents/guardians must RSVP for it at least one week in advance: email our Co-Directors of Children & Family Ministries, Michael & Brittany Johnson.

 Our Elder Board meets once a month to conduct business, sometimes calling additional meetings when there’s more business to conduct.
 The Elder Secretary keeps copies of meeting agendas and notes.
 For any inquiries about those meetings, please contact firstname.lastname@example.org.